radio-aktywne/app-webtunes/docs/docs/01-Index.md

 title: Index
 ---

-# webtunes
+# lotus

 Broadcast playlists app 💽

 ## 💡 About

-`webtunes` is a web app for managing playlists of songs.
+`lotus` is a web app for managing playlists of songs.